Yuki Aizu

+Yuki Aizu (会津 雄生, Aizu Yūki) is a Japanese professional footballer born on August 1, 1996, in Setagaya, Tokyo, Japan.

 Youth career

 Aizu started playing football in his first year at Chitose Elementary School with Seijo Champ SC and after MIP FC, he joined Kashiwa Reysol's academy from the end of the fifth grade of elementary school until he graduated from high school.
 In May 2014, when he was a member of the Kashiwa U-18 team, he was registered in the first team as a second-class player.
 He was not promoted to the first team after graduating from high school and went to the University of Tsukuba, where he was a regular in his first year, and in his second year, due to team conditions, he switched from side-half to side-back.

-Senior career
+Club career

 He joined FC Gifu in 2019.
 He decided to join the club after being attracted to the football of coach Takeshi Ohki, with whom he had interacted during his time with the national team for the age group, and made his professional debut on 24 February, playing in the 73rd minute of the opening game against Montedio Yamagata.

+In March 2021, Aizu moved to Europe, signing with Swedish club Linköping City, which competes in Division 1, the third tier of Swedish football.
+During the 2021 season, he made 21 appearances for the club.

 On 28 February 2022, Aizu signed with Bulgarian First League club Pirin Blagoevgrad.
+He made his debut shortly after joining and accumulated six appearances during his tenure with the club.